 These recommendations are developed by the Australian Technical Advisory Group on Immunisation (ATAGI) and approved by the National Health and Medical Research Council (NHMRC).

 The Australian Technical Advisory Group on Immunisation consults with stakeholders on proposed changes to vaccination recommendations for inclusion in the Australian Immunisation Handbook.
 All parties are welcome to make a submission on draft recommendation/s.

-The guideline recommendations were approved by the Chief Executive Officer of the National Health and Medical Research Council (NHMRC) on 9 July 2018.
+The guideline recommendations were approved by the Chief Executive Officer of the National Health and Medical Research Council (NHMRC) on 4 May 2022.
 For additional information see About the Handbook.

-Help us improve the new Australian Immunisation Handbook
+Help us improve

-If you can’t find what you’re looking for, try the immunisation health topic on https://beta.health.gov.au/immunisation
+If you can’t find what you’re looking for, try the immunisation health topic on https://www.health.gov.au/health-topics/immunisation